Deciding whom to marry is one of the most important decisions a person has to make.

 You may dismiss anyone who falls short of that.

 Be open to different people and don’t refuse to meet or talk with someone simply because they don’t fit your image of the “perfect partner.”

-There’s really no such thing as a perfect match, there is the right match that will insha’Allah be made easy for you if you allow yourself to consider it.
+There’s really no such thing as a perfect match, but there is the right match that will, insha’Allah, be easy for you if you allow yourself to consider it.